ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  I tried running the program and it is showing a new page in the nav bar

  2008
  And now in wwwroot/js/ i created a file called covertype.js, which will consist all the javascript code for the CoverType

+ 2025
+ added a new Controller called CoverTypeController.cs and the modified according to Categorycontroller.cs